 Above all, I hope you consider maximizing Hilton’s generous benefit of a 5th-night free when using points.

-As with all things related to this hobby, I am not sure when will this rewarding perk be phased out, so take advantage of it now while it’s still being offered.
+As with all things related to this hobby, I don’t know when this rewarding perk will be phased out, so take advantage of it now while it’s still being offered.

 Good luck with your future vacation plans at the Conrad Maldives!
 Please feel free to reach out for any questions about this post.